-• Carbon fixation and allocation in microphyll woodlands and creosote shrubland is relatively insensitive to local precipitation due to the access that these vegetation types have to two alternate sources of water: moisture from large rain events even miles away that saturate the soil, and access to groundwater by deep roots.
-These factors allow plants in microphyll woodlands and creosote bajadas to photosynthesize and sequester carbon throughout the seasons even without local precipitation.
-Although highly variable annually, measurements of net ecosystem exchange [NEE] in mesquite stands through a growing season can exceed 200 kg.ha-1·y-1 and net ecosystem exchange of creosote bajada scrub over 1,000 kg·ha-1·y-1.
+Carbon fixation and allocation in microphyll woodlands and creosote shrubland is relatively insensitive to local precipitation due to the access that these vegetation types have to two alternate sources of water: moisture from large rain events even miles away that saturate the soil, and access to groundwater by deep roots.
+These factors allow plants in microphyll woodlands and creosote baiadas to photosynthesize and sequester carbon throughout the seasons even without local precipitation.
+Although highly variable annually, measurements of net ecosystem exchange [NEE] in mesquite stands through a growing season can exceed 200 kilograms of carbon per hectare per year (kgC/ha/y) and net ecosystem exchange of creosote baiada scrub can exceed 1,000 kgC/ha/y.
 Our back-of-the-envelope conservative estimates suggest that these two vegetation types could sequester an average of 1.5 million tons of C per year.
-[By comparison, NEE during a wet year in Baja California was 520 kg·ha-1·y-1 with a sky island coniferous forest above southern California desert at 300 kg·ha-1·y-1, the

-La Selva tropical rainforest of 1,000 kg ha-1·y-1 (dry year)/3,000 kg ha-1·y-1 (average)/5,000 kg ha-1·y-1 (wet year), and a boreal forest 780 kg·ha-1·y-1.]
-In deserts, the organic carbon of the ecosystem turns over on an average of 38 years, with soil and sediments turning over on a 200 year average.
-This contrasts with a temperate forest of 25 and 55 years, respectively; a cropland turnover of 22 and 40 years, respectively; and a perennial grassland turnover of 36 and 100 years, respectively.
+[By comparison.
+NEE during a wet vear in Baia California was 520 kgC/ha/v with a sky island coniferous forest above southern California desert at 300 kgC/ha/y, a 100-year-old chaparral during a wet year of 520 kgC/ha/y, and drought year of 180 kgC/ha/y, the La Selva tropical rainforest of 1,000 kgC/ha/y (dry year)/3,000 kgC/ha/y (average)/5,000 kgC/ha/y (wet year), and a boreal forest 780 kgC/ha/yl.
+In deserts, the organic carbon of the ecosystem turns over on an average of 38 years, with soil and sediments turning over on a 200-year average.
+This contrasts with a temperate forest of 25 and 55 years, respectively; a cropland turnover of 22 and 40 years. respectively; and a perennial grassland turnover of 36 and 100 years, respectively.
 Desert organic carbon once fixed stays in the system longer than in other ecosystems, releasing back to the atmosphere slowly.